wossen/demographics/README.md

   2. Delete - A record can be deleted with a confirm page prompted before deletion

 **Known Bugs:**
-Update functionality: After I have updated the datepicker to display the required date format dd/MM/yyyy, the datepicker doesn't populate the existing date of birth value when the update form is displayed.
-We need to always update date of birth field when updating a record.
+Update functionality implementation: After I have updated the datepicker to display the required date format dd/MM/yyyy, the datepicker doesn't populate existing date of birth value when update form is displayed.
+THis firce us to always update date of birth field when updating a record.

 Technologies and tools used:
  - Spring Boot